SuperChrim/SuperChrim/Th19Balance/ReadMe_v1.10c.txt

  - Ex otter spirit spawn rate is adjusted
  - Ex otter spirits can be grazed
  - Ex otter spirit kill reward is restored
- - Ex attack will spawn a couple of normal otter spirits in addition to Ex otter spirits

 Saki:
  - C1, skill, and Ex attack require less meter